• Skip to primary navigation

 Ingredients: flaky gluten-free crust, shredded cheese, milk & cream, GF flour, olive oil, eggs, leeks, baby spinach, salt & pepper

 • The key to a great gluten-free quiche recipe is a flaky gluten-free quiche crust.
-Here I've used my grain-free paleo pie crust, but my gluten-free pie crust also works beautifully.
-You could also try this polenta crust.
-If gluten isn't an issue for you, use my flaky all-butter pie crust made with wheat or spelt flour.
-Or try a sourdough pie crust.
+Here I've used my grain-free paleo pie crust made with almond and cassava flours, but my gluten-free pie crust made with sweet rice and oat flours also works beautifully.

 • Emmi Gruyère cheese adds loads of flavor (more on this delicious cheese below).
 You can use any mild melting cheese you like here.

 • Wilted fresh spinach adds nourishing goodness.
-Use another green if you like, such as chard, kale, arugula, or radish or turnip greens.
 You could also use broccoli florets.

 • Milk and cream (or crème fraiche) make a creamy filling.
 You can swap both for 1 can of full-fat coconut milk.